Banks bulk up in Hong Kong as China business overshadows politics

 The bank took on 100 contractors and 80 graduates in the year to March.
 It was the highest number of graduate recruits to join UBS in more than 10 years.
 The bank has 2,500 people based in Hong Kong.

-Lok Yim, Hong Kong chief executive of Deutsche Bank AG, said the German bank was also planning on making further strategic hires, after a first quarter that had been its strongest in years.
+Lok Yim, Hong Kong chief executive of Deutsche Bank AG (DBKGn.DE), said the German bank was also planning on making further strategic hires, after a first quarter that had been its strongest in years.

 Our Standards: The Thomson Reuters Trust Principles.